frsltd/frs/_posts/2017-01-18-FSTechAwardsShortlist.markdown

 The GRC module (Governance, Risk & Compliance) provides a centralised data warehouse to aggregate asset positions and other relevant compliance and risk management data and automatically produces Solvency II quantitative reporting templates (QRT) on a client-specified frequent basis.
 It also allows Insurers to conduct their own risk and solvency assessments on their investment-related business.

-Chief Marketing Officer at FRS, Frank Carr said; *“Hosting our software on Microsoft Azure allows us to provide our clients with a speedy and straightforward implementation process which provides a robust, flexible solution without the need for additional infrastructure or resources.
-This is extremely valuable for many life assurance companies today in assisting them with their increasing administration, reporting and compliance demands while supporting their growth objectives.”*
+Chief Marketing Officer at FRS, Frank Carr said; <br>
+ *“Hosting our software on Microsoft Azure allows us to provide our clients with a speedy and straightforward implementation process which provides a robust, flexible solution without the need for additional infrastructure or resources.
+This is extremely valuable for many life assurance companies today in assisting them with their increasing administration, reporting and compliance demands while supporting their growth objectives.”* <br>
 The awards are independently judged and the winners will be announced at the FStech Awards Gala Dinner & Ceremony at the London Marriott Hotel, Grosvenor Square, 23rd March 2017.